cucumberpeel/hatch/README.md

 The application will store Ingredients and Recipes

-* each recipe has a list of references to multiple Ingredients
+* Each recipe has a list of references to multiple Ingredients
 * Ingredients can be repeated across recipes
-* will add more functionalities (e.g. tags, doubling/tripling recipes, etc.) if time permits
+* Will add more functionalities (e.g. tags, doubling/tripling recipes, etc.) if time permits

 An Example Ingredient: